filipsch/workshops/README.md

 # Workshops and talks about R

+## April 19, 2017 - Sagio (Leuven)

+Introduction to the basics of R and its data structures.
+Case study with movie data to showcase data cleaning and manipulation.
+Case study with marketing data to experiment with machine learning techniques.

-## November 29, 2016 - Academics for Technology
+## November 29, 2016 - Academics for Technology (Leuven)

 Introduction to the basics of R and Python, and their data structures.
 Highlight similarities and differences.
 Short overview of the data analysis process, so you can start your own analyses in R or Python.